Table Of Contents

 One of the most challenging aspects of running a SaaS business is dealing with highly variable costs.

-Every service you provide needs resources, and the demands for those resources fluctuate.
+Every service you provide needs resources, and the demand for those resources fluctuates.
 Just when you think you’ve got this quarter’s budget nailed down, an engineer makes a restructuring decision or a new feature launch exceeds expectations (or falls flat).

 Suddenly, your bill looks totally different than what you were expecting.